Soccer in the United States

-Soccer is the fourth most popular sport in the United States behind American football, basketball, and baseball, respectively.
-27% of the US sports fans show an interest in soccer.
+Soccer is the fifth most popular sport in the United States behind American football, basketball, and baseball, respectively.
+27% of U.S. sports fans show an interest in soccer.

 The United States Soccer Federation (USSF) governs most levels of soccer in the United States, including the national teams, professional leagues, and amateur leagues, being the highest soccer authority in the country.
-The National Collegiate Athletic Association (NCAA) governs most colleges; secondary schools are governed by state-level associations, with the National Federation of State High School Associations (NFHS) setting the rules at that level.
+The National Collegiate Athletic Association (NCAA) governs most colleges, Although the second level under that at the collegiate level is the NJCAA (National Junior College Athletic Association), which governs two-year college athletics which serve as a pathway for many students to transfer to four-year NCAA schools later.
+Secondary schools are governed by state-level associations, with the National Federation of State High School Associations (NFHS) setting the rules at that level.
 The match regulations are generally the same between the three governing bodies although there are many subtle differences.

-As of May 2015, over 24.4 million people play soccer in the United States.
 In 2017, Gallup reported that soccer was the third-most watched team sport in the U.S., behind only basketball and American football.

 The highest-level of men's professional soccer in the United States is Major League Soccer (MLS).
 The league's predecessor was the major professional North American Soccer League (NASL), which existed from 1968 until 1984.
 MLS began to play in 1996 with 10 teams and has grown to 30 teams (27 in the United States and 3 in Canada).
 The MLS season runs from February to November, with the regular-season winner awarded the Supporters' Shield and the post-season winner awarded the MLS Cup.
 With an average attendance of over 20,000 per game, MLS has the third-highest average attendance of any sports league in the United States after the National Football League (NFL) and Major League Baseball (MLB), and is the seventh-highest attended professional soccer league worldwide.
 MLS uses franchised clubs similar to other major American sports leagues, rather than the promotion and relegation model used for club soccer in European nations.